Inflectra/spira-documentation/README.md

 - deploy from a local machine using a simple command from the command line to build, commit, push, and deploy the rendered files to Github
 - Github hosts these deployed files as a static site

+## Git workflow
+- Quick fixes should be done on master - eg typos
+- New pages or larger changes should be done in a branch off master (eg. reporting-pages)
+- There is a special branch called "gh-pages" that you should NEVER touch.
+It is the deployment branch and is handled automatically by MkDocs.

 ## Getting the build environment set up
 1. Refer to [MkDocs](https://www.mkdocs.org/#installation) to install Python, pip, then MkDocs